OracleCPS/aiconlineshopping/Home.md

 ![](images/OIC_INTEGRATIONS_PAGE.PNG)

-Click on the Create button in the upper-right so we can see all the different  Connectors that are available.
+Click on the **Create** button in the upper-right so we can see all the different  Connectors that are available.

 ![](images/OIC_CONNECTIONS_CREATE.PNG)

-Scroll through the list of connection types that are available in OICS:
+Scroll through the list of connection types that are available in OIC:

 ![](images/OICS_ADAPTERS_LIST.PNG)

-Note that the icons with the plug are those that support the ICS Connectivity Agent for those service types which are not in the cloud, but on-premise, behind the company firewall.
+Note that the icons with the plug are those that support the OIC Connectivity Agent for those service types which are not in the cloud, but on-premise, behind the company firewall.

 When you are done browsing, select the “Cancel” button to dismiss the “Select an Adapter” dialog.

-## Explore OICS Integrations
+## Explore OIC Integrations

-Select the Integrations menu selection
+Select the **Integrations** from  menu selection

 ![](images/OIC_INTEGRATIONS_TAB.PNG)